A Lesson in Humility

 11. To him be the dominion forever and ever.
 Amen.

-There is no other proper response to God enabling us than to worship and praise him.
-The humble will bow before God and consider him worthy of all their devotion and service.
+The humble bow before God and consider him worthy of all their devotion and service.
 They steal nothing from him.
-All he calls them to do they do.
-They don’t put their own desires or interests before what their Lord knows is best.
+They give him all the glory for every victory, comfort, and ability to obey.
+All he calls them to do they do humbly with thankful hearts.
+We dare not put our own desires or interests before what honors the Lord.

 (Bible quotations are from the English Standard Version unless otherwise noted.)